MetalBlockchain/metal-docs/docs/subnets/network-runner.md

 curl -X POST -k http://localhost:8081/v1/control/status -d ''
 ```

 DONE!
-You are now running your very own Ethereum blockchain on the Metal Blockchain!
+You are now running your very own Ethereum blockchain on Metal!

 ### RPC Server `blobvm` Example

-While above we configured and deployed an Ethereum compatible Subnet, Metal Blockchain supports deploying
+While above we configured and deployed an Ethereum compatible Subnet, Metal supports deploying
 your completely custom blockchain, still taking advantage of existing Metal infrastructure and
 its consensus protocol.